MicrosoftDocs/memdocs/memdocs/configmgr/core/servers/manage/management-insights.md

 <!--6982275-->

-Starting in version 2006, the following management insights help you manage the policy size of task sequences.
+The following management insights help you manage the policy size of task sequences.
 When the size of the task sequence policy exceeds 32 MB, the client fails to process the large policy.
 The client then fails to run the task sequence deployment.

 - **Large task sequences may contribute to exceeding maximum policy size**: If you deploy these task sequences, clients may not be able to process the large policy objects.
 Reduce the size of the task sequence policy to prevent potential policy processing issues.<!-- D9A15248-832E-4780-8151-ACD1B9E53FE1 -->

 - **Total policy size for task sequences exceeds policy limit**: Clients can't process the policy for these task sequences because it's too large.
 Reduce the size of the task sequence policy to allow the deployment to run on clients.<!-- 6568F6A3-D1D8-4E63-940B-FE44F8349802 -->

-For more information, see [Reduce the size of task sequence policy](../../../osd/deploy-use/manage-task-sequences-to-automate-tasks.md#reduce-the-size-of-task-sequence-policy).
+For more information, see [Reduce the size of task sequence policy](../../../osd/deploy-use/reduce-task-sequence-policy-size.md).

-In version 2006, the following insight moved to this group from the **Proactive Maintenance** group:
+This group also includes the following insight:

 - **Unused boot images**: Boot images not referenced for PXE boot or task sequence use.
 For more information, see [Manage boot images](../../../osd/get-started/manage-boot-images.md).<!-- 4C1FBA51-AD56-4CA8-8326-066F65D24F0E -->